(CNN) — With its year-round blue skies, sunshine and Caribbean-blue waters, Miami is always ready for its close-up.

-A thriving art scene, an ever-changing culinary landscape and, of course, the beach, bay and hotel pools combine to make an irresistible destination for all ages.
-Here are the latest travel highlights to add to your Miami to-do list.
+A thriving art scene, an ever-changing culinary landscape and, of course, the beach, bay and buzzy hotel pools combine to make an irresistible travel destination.
+Whenever you visit, these are the can't-miss classics to add to your Miami to-do list.

 Beach and beyond

-Miami Beach is home to the most famous stretch of coastline in Florida, as well as some of the city's best hotels and nightlife.
+Miami Beach is home to the most famous stretch of coastline in Florida, set against the neon backdrop of Ocean Drive.

 Goods and galleries

-Downtown, Brickell City Centre houses a collection of glossy boutiques, many of them from lesser-known European brands, while the new Frost Museum of Science keeps kids busy with interactive exhibitions and a planetarium open every day of the year.
+Downtown, Brickell City Centre houses a clutch of boutiques from lesser-known European brands, while the new Frost Museum of Science keeps kids busy with interactive exhibitions and a planetarium open every day of the year.

-Miami is a great food town, with new restaurants, bars and casual eateries opening up seemingly every week.
+Miami is a great food town, with new restaurants, bars and food halls opening up seemingly every week.

 Stand up paddle boarders off Miami Beach.